neintendo/quetzal-django/README.md

 # Quetzal Finance Manager.

-- A personal finance management system for tracking finances across multiple accounts (e.g., bank, cash, or investment).
+- A personal finance management system API for tracking finances across multiple user accounts (e.g., bank, cash, or investment).
 The system allows users to manage transactions, categorize expenses, and visualize financial data, with built-in authentication and support for multiple users.

-### Core Features:
+### Features:

-- ✅ Straightforward interface for adding/removing transactions.
+- ✅ Adding & removing transactions.
 - ✅ Support for custom income & expense categories.
 - ✅ Authentication and multiple-user support.
 - ✅ Transaction filtering by date.
-- ✅ Multi-currency support.
+- ✅ Multiple-currency support.
-- ✅ Graphical overview (charts & reports).
 - ✅ Currency conversion to a default currency for consistency (pending implementation)

 ### Technology Stack: